FREQUENTLY ASKED QUESTIONS

 Is it possible to schedule a school tour?

 Due to the volume of applicants, we cannot schedule individual tours for all applicants.
-We strongly encourage all interested families to attend one of our Open Houses.
+We strongly encourage all interested families to attend one of our Information Sessions.
 Following the lottery, there are additional visiting opportunities for families with a low wait list number or an offer to enroll.

 Are there more public charter schools in Baltimore City?

 Yes.
 For a list of charter schools in Baltimore City, visit the Maryland Alliance of Public Charter Schools and select “filter by county.”